eminmuhammadi/phpDB/docs/index.md

+# Documentation for phpDB
-# phpDB - phpDB - Database Scripts for php such as PDO , API , MYSQLI (OOP and PURE options included)
+phpDB - Database Scripts for php such as PDO , API , MYSQLI (OOP and PURE options included)
 # phpDB/API
 ##### php Database Scripts for API
 ## File source